scottbw/analytics-udd/udd/student_on_a_module_instance.md

 * [X_MOD_NAME](#x_mod_name) [0..1]
 * [MOD_ACADEMIC_YEAR](module_instance.md#mod_academic_year) [0..1]

-\** indicates that the property is the primary key for this entity.
+\** indicates that the property is the primary key for this entity; if not provided by data supplier, will be LRW generated.
 \* indicates that the property is part of a uniqueness constraint for this entity.

 ## Description of student_on_a_module_instance entity